nicolaihenriksen/CommunityToolkit.DependencyInjection/README.md

 **To Kevin:**
 For now, it is a private repo which I have shared with you in order to mature it.
 I hope you see the benefit in this, and have time to help provide some valuable feedback.
-I can also grant you access to the repo so you can work on it directly.
+I can also grant you write-access to the repo so you can work on it directly if you want.

 ## Problem to solve
 Consider a simple WPF application using the `GenericHost` to enable dependency injection following the standard scheme.